eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 \note{Homework folders on GitHub should be Julia projects and thus contain a `Project.toml` file.
 The `Manifest.toml` file should be kept local.
 An automated way of doing so is to add it as entry to a `.gitignore` file in the root of your repo.
 Mac users may also add `.DS_Store` to their `.gitignore`.
 Codes could be placed in a `scripts/` folder.
 Output material to be displayed in the `README.md` could be placed in a `docs/` folder.}

+### Project
+Starting from lecture 7 (until lecture 9), homework contribute to the course's first project.
+The goal of this project is to have a multi-xPU thermal porous convection solver in 3D.

+The exercises **in lecture 7** will serve as starting point for the first project:
+1. Create a `project` directory at the root of your shared private `pde-on-gpu-<lastname>` repository.
+2. Make sure to follow the following folder structure:
+    - .github/workflows
+        - Deploy.yml
+    - docs
+    - scripts
+    - src
+    - test
+    - .gitignore
+    - Project.toml
+    - README.md
+3. During lectures 7,8,9, you will be asked to add material to this project folder as part of regular homework hand-in _which will serve as evaluation for the Part 2 (35% of the final grade)_ (see [Evaluation](#evaluation) section).

+### Final project
+Infos to come soon 🚧

 ### Feedback
 After submission deadline, you will find relevant scripts in a shared Polybox folder.
 Information on how to access it is available on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=18084).